atsolberg/lwcc.org/README.md

 - [x] Initial ui

 Video Page
+- [ ] Initial ui
 - [ ] Figure out url strategy
-- [ ] Initial ui
-- [ ] Figure out how to get related videos for a video on a channel
+- [x] Figure out how to get related videos for a video on a channel
-- [ ] Just use video description as details content under title
+- [x] Just use video description as details content under title
+- [ ] Finish mobile styling on related videos
+- [ ] Set link (prefix) correctly on related videos, might have to make a generic video page.

 Stories Page
 - [ ] Initial ui